BreffJaun/pb-final-project/README.md

 2. Install npm-package (if necessary) =>  "npm install"
 3. Install npm packages promp-sync and chalk => "npm install prompt-sync chalk"
 4. Start the game on your terminal => "node index.js"
-5. Enjoy the life of a full time cat servant!
+5. Enjoy the life of a 24/7 cat servant!

 ## How to play: